discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-Code above uses `try/catch` to load the command file and add it to `client.commands`, and in case of error - logs whole error to console and notifies about the fact.
+Snippet above uses `try/catch` to load the command file and add it to `client.commands`, and in case of error - log whole error to console and notify about the fact sending only short `error.message`.

-Last thing you need to add, is to send message to confirm succesful reload:
+Last thing you might want to add is sending a message on succesful reload:

 ```js
 message.channel.send(`Command \`${commandName}\` was reloaded!`);